Role of the Law Society

 This body again established by statute, is independent of the Law Society of Northern Ireland.

 It is comprised from a panel of senior solicitors and lay persons appointed by the Lord Chief Justice.
 Where the question of referral on to the Tribunal arises out of a client complaint, both the individual client and the Independent Lay Observer have a free-standing right to complain direct to the Tribunal.

 As an additional client protection measure, all solicitors in private practice are required to maintain Professional Indemnity Insurance at a level and to a specification prescribed by the Law Society of Northern Ireland.

 This cover is a pre-condition to the ability to practice.
-As in Scotland (but not in England and Wales) the Law Society of Northern Ireland has operated successfully for many years a mutual form of Professional Indemnity Insurance (through a corporate Master Policy) which provides a guarantee of recovery to clients where loss has been suffered through the actions of solicitors.
+The Law Society of Northern Ireland has successfully operated for many years a mutual form of Professional Indemnity Insurance (through a corporate Master Policy) which provides a guarantee of recovery to clients where loss has been suffered through the actions of solicitors.

 This reflects positively the willingness of the profession in Northern Ireland to assume a collegiate approach to, and responsibility for, client protection.

 On the same principle, the Law Society of Northern Ireland maintains by statutory authority a Compensation Fund.
 This Fund is uncapped, is maintained entirely by contributions from practising solicitors, and again is a prerequisite to the right to practice.